Say "No" to Mandatory Arbitration

 In contrast, how many times will the employee bringing the claim have occasion to use or recommend that arbitration company or arbitrator in the future?
 Not many, if ever.

-This repeat player bias has been directly noted and observed by courts and discussed at length by legal scholars (for example, see (Bingham, Employment Arbitration: The Repeat Player Effect (1997) 1 Employee Rts. & Employment Poly.
+This repeat player bias has been directly noted and observed by courts and discussed at length by legal scholars.
+For example, see (Bingham, Employment Arbitration: The Repeat Player Effect (1997) 1 Employee Rts. & Employment Poly.
 J. 189; Schwartz, supra, 1997 Wis.
 L.Rev. at pp. 60-61.); Mercuro v.
 Sup.Ct.
 (Countrywide Secur.
 Corp.)
 (2002) 96 Cal.App.4th 167, 178, 116 Cal.Rptr.2d 671, 678).

 Quite notably, the California Supreme Court may have even indirectly noted such bias when it observed that damages awards in favor of a plaintiff were generally lower in arbitrations than those in court.
 Armendariz. v.
 Foundation Health Psychcare Services, Inc. (2000) 24 Cal.4th 83, 111 ["Although it is true that the costs of arbitration are on average smaller than those of litigation, it is also true that amount awarded is on average smaller as well"], citing, Schwartz, Enforcing Small Print to Protect Big Business: Employee and Consumer Rights Claims in an Age of Compelled Arbitration, 1997 Wis.
 L.Rev.
 33, 60-61.)